ADVANCED TUTORIALS

 Clarifying the stuff you have captured is the second stage of the GTD workflow, and it is something you should do at least once a day (a couple of times a day if you have a lot of daily inputs).

-Tasks are not obvious in the knowledge work, they must be defined.
-Clarify means to transform an abstract thing into something concrete and evident: an action, a project, a delegated task, useful information, a possibility, or garbage.
-Clarifying what we capture on a regular basis allows us to transform chaos into calm, freeing our mind from worries.
+In knowledge work, tasks aren’t obvious — they have to be defined.
+To Clarify means turning something abstract into something concrete and clear: an action, a project, a delegated task, useful information, a possibility, or garbage.
+Clarifying what we capture on a regular basis allows us to turn chaos into clarity, freeing our mind from worries.

 To clear your inbox, click on the Clarify option in the main menu.
 The following screen will appear: